DevC-Kingston/team1/README.md

 1. Challenge 1 - Implementing google api
 1. Challenge 2 - Finding apis for our use case
 1. Challenge 3 - Learning JavaScript and Nodejs
+1. Challenge 4 - Learning the features of the facebook messenger

 ## Accomplishments that we're proud of